colindoyle0000/llms-as-method-actors/README.md

 ## Sample Outputs

-Sample outputs for each of the approaches are available in the “outputs” folder.
+Sample outputs for each of the approaches are available in the “sample_outputs” folder.

 ## Citations